Empowering Women Through “Danger Awareness” Education & Training

 • Always have a mentally rehearsed plan of action, such as what you would do, or

 where you would go in the event you

 • Always be alert and aware of your surroundings.
 Walk with your head up while displaying

 a sense of confidence and

 purpose.
 When a lion chases its prey, it never goes after the fastest and strongest.
 Instead, it picks the slowest and

 • Walk confidently, keeping aware of the people in front of you, behind you and to your sides.

 • Don’t assume that because you live or work in a good area that you can relax your

 guard.
 Predators come from every

 economic, ethnic, and religious background.
 Serial killers come from the ranks of brothers, fathers, grandfathers,

 feelings.
 Studies have shown that most people that have been victimized had a feeling something wasn’t right just

 • Always be physically and mentally prepared to run or escape an attacker, or as

 a last resort, to fight back.
 Have a

 plan of action and keep it simple.
 There are no absolutes and nothing will work in every situation, but a good plan of

 action that may be as simple as running and screaming for help, can significantly improve your chances of escape.

 • Wear sensible shoes and clothing that will not restrict your movement.
 It’s also

 a good idea to carry a personal alarm,

 your ability to properly use them.
-Be sure to check your state and local laws on the legality of carrying a key-chain baton.
+Be sure to check your state and local laws on the legality of carrying a key-

+baton.
 Be aware that items like key-

 transportation or into any building or facility that bands these types of these personal defense weapons.

 • If possible, don’t restrict the ability to use both your hands by carrying a purse,

 bags, or many packages.
 When

 walking to or from your home, vehicle, or work place, try to keep only your keys in your hand.
 If you have bags or

 packages, push them in a cart, if possible. • When you do your banking, avoid a routine.
 If you carry large amounts

 of cash, have someone follow you or go with you.

 • Always tell someone where you are going and when you expect to return.

 • If you feel that you're in danger, never feel awkward or embarrassed about enlisting the help of others.

 • If someone attempts to rob you with a weapon, try to keep very calm and don't

 Cooperate with the predator by giving them any valuables they may be demanding from you.

 • If someone attempts to force or con you into going with them, turn and run "like

 the wind" while screaming at the top

 Danger awareness, simply being aware of your surroundings and how you could be targeted (and taking proactive steps to minimize these risks), is instrumental component of women’s safety.
 Listed below are several safety tips to help you be “danger aware”.